Dala Township

 Dala or Dalla Township (ဒလမြို့နယ်, [dəla̰ mjo̰nɛ̀]) is located on the southern bank of Yangon river across from downtown Yangon, Myanmar.
-The township, made up of 23 wards and 23 village track (including 50 villages), is bounded by the Yangon river in the north and east, the Twante Canal in the west, and Twante Township in the south.
+The township, made up of 23 wards and 23 village tracks (including 50 villages), is bounded by the Yangon River in the north and east, the Twante Canal in the west, and Twante Township in the south.
+The township's northern portion, the former town of Dala comprising an area of 5.59 sqmi is within the jurisdiction of Yangon city's government the Yangon City Development Committee.

 History

-In 1805, Alaungpaya's fourth son King Bodawpaya appointed Htaw Lay as the governor (myoza) of Dala (modern Dala and Twante).
+In 1805, Alaungpaya's fourth son King Bodawpaya appointed Htaw Lay as the governor (myoza) of Dala (modern-day Dala and Twante).

-During the colonial era, Dalla was the site of the major shipyard of the Irrawaddy Flotilla Company.
+During the colonial era, Dala was the site of the major shipyard of the Irrawaddy Flotilla Company.

 Contemporary

-Despite its strategic location near Yangon, the township is still largely rural and undeveloped mainly because it still lacks a bridge across the Yangon river, with connections between the township and the city being by ferry only.
-A bridge project was announced for 2017, with an MOU signed with a Korean company, however no building work had begun by June 2019.
-Dalla has 30 primary schools and two high schools.
+Despite its strategic location near Yangon, the township is still largely rural and undeveloped mainly because it still lacks a bridge across the Yangon River, with connections between the township and the city being by ferry only.
+A bridge project was announced for 2017, with an MOU signed with a Korean company, however, no building work had begun by June 2019.
+Dala has 30 primary schools and two high schools.

+Due to its unique geography and relative location with Yangon, Dala is one of the few townships in the country who has a higher urban population than a rural population without being fully part of a city.
+In 2023, Dala Township as a whole had 182,713 people in the township.
+The northern portion, which is included in Yangon city, has 70.0% of the population with 127,918 people in 2023.